freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/generate-random-whole-numbers-with-javascript.english.md

 tests:
   - text: The result of <code>randomWholeNum</code> should be a whole number.
     testString: assert(typeof randomWholeNum() === "number" && (function(){var r = randomWholeNum();return Math.floor(r) === r;})());
-  - text: You should be using <code>Math.random</code> to generate a random number.
+  - text: You should use <code>Math.random</code> to generate a random number.
     testString: assert(code.match(/Math.random/g).length >= 1);
   - text: You should have multiplied the result of <code>Math.random</code> by 10 to make it a number that is between zero and nine.
     testString: assert(code.match(/\s*?Math.random\s*?\(\s*?\)\s*?\*\s*?10[\D]\s*?/g) || code.match(/\s*?10\s*?\*\s*?Math.random\s*?\(\s*?\)\s*?/g));